coodoo-workhorse/workhorse/README.md

 ## Configuration

-The job engine can be started using the method `start()` without configuration of the `WorkhorseService` somewhere in your application.
-In this case the configurations come from the default persistence `Memory`.
+The job engine can be started using the method `start()` of the `WorkhorseService`.
+This should be done in an startup routine of your application.
+The method `start()` without the configuration parameters uses the default persistence `Memory` and all default configuration values.

 ```java
 @Inject